mdfaiz1201/Webpage/README.md

 ## Overview

-This webpage is dedicated to Blockchain technology, created using a combination of HTML, CSS, and JavaScript.
+This webpage is about Blockchain technology, created using a combination of HTML, CSS, and JavaScript.
 It serves as an introduction to the world of Blockchain, showcasing its applications and features.
 The page is thoughtfully designed, ensuring a seamless and user-friendly experience with its great UI design, well-organized content, and an intuitive menu for a seamless user experience.
 When users click on a content topic in the menu, the page smoothly scrolls to the corresponding section, enhancing navigation.

 Link - https://blockchain-byfaiz.netlify.app/